laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.7.0 - 2026-04-13 =
+* Updated: additional featured image to only use add_meta_box in the classic editor and otherwise use registered post meta and a registerPlugin in the Document sidebar.
+This is to prepare for WordPress 7.0 Real Time Collaboration (which is disabled when there are classic add_meta_box calls)

 = 1.6.0 - 2026-02-20 =
 * Updated: theme.json to add settings.border.radiusSizes that match the sizes for spacing